 Rigo: Exactly, and he liked what they were doing with eugenics, and that admiration was actually mutual.

-Barry: He is eventually recognized by the Nazi government in 1936, both because of his work in the sterilization area, but also because he was a major proponent of the so called Racial Integrity Laws, the laws that prohibited people from being married if they were from different races.
+Paul Lombardo: He is eventually recognized by the Nazi government in 1936, both because of his work in the sterilization area, but also because he was a major proponent of the so called Racial Integrity Laws, the laws that prohibited people from being married if they were from different races.

 Laughlin gave them a kind of eugenics spin, giving them a kind of scientific veneer that they didn’t have before the Eugenics Movement came along.
 And then he has a long and thorough correspondence and involvement with people in Germany both before and after the Nazi ascendancy.